• ECTS

 Objectives

-Be able to create a professional level package in Python including, code versioning, unit testing and documentation.
+Be able to create a professional-grade package in Python, including code versioning, unit testing, and documentation.

 Read more

-Students should be familiar with the basic concepts of probability, optimization, linear algebra and statistics.
-A minimum knowledge of basic programming structures is also required (if, then... else, while/for loop).
+Students must be familiar with the basic concepts of probability, optimization, linear algebra, and statistics.
+A minimum knowledge of basic programming structures is also required (if, then... else, while/for loops).

-Recommended prerequisites: A minimum of knowledge in Python would be a plus, as well as in numerical analysis (floating point, rounding errors, etc.).
+Recommended prerequisites: A basic knowledge of Python would be an advantage, as well as numerical analysis (floating point, rounding errors, etc.).

 Read more